 An estimated 2 million displaced persons from Syria and Iraq have poured into Kurdistan-Iraq since the Syrian conflict began 6 years ago.
-When ISIS attacked the city of Sinjar, Iraq in August 2014, they killed thousands of men and boys and enslaved thousands of women.
+When ISIS attacked the city of Sinjar, Iraq in August 2014, they killed thousands of men and boys and enslaved thousands of women and children.
 Another 50,000 fled to the mountains where they stayed for weeks before making their way to the Iraq-Kurdistan region to camps created to give solace and safety to IDPs (internally displaced persons).
-For the women and children who escaped the imprisonment of sexual abuse, some had to walk for days without food or water until they reached the camps, having left everything associated with home behind during a quick escape.
+For the women and children who escaped the imprisonment of physical, emotional, and sexual abuse, some had to walk for days without food or water until they reached the camps, having left everything associated with home behind during a quick escape.

-While the “Sinjar Massacre” was at the center stage of news media outlets worldwide, each person is a survivor of this tragic injustice and represents a story of strength, perseverance, and commitment to find and hold onto the very nature of life itself.
+While the “Sinjar Masscare” was at the center stage of news media outlets worldwide, each person is a survivor of this tragic injustice and represents a story of strength, perseverance, and commitment to find and hold onto the very nature of life itself.
 We believe that each person represents the best things at the core of humanity — the ability to overcome & the ability to hope.

 we can make a difference.

-We are humbled at the opportunity to utilize our custom storytelling curriculum to empower kids to process and embrace their stories, learn that their perspectives matter, and to realize that they can create change.
+We are humbled at the opportunity to utilize our custom storytelling curriculum to empower kids to begin to process and embrace their stories, learn that their perspectives matter, and to realize that they can create change.
 For kids that may find it difficult to use words, our model is built on using photography as a powerful tool for self-expression, healing, and ownership of the stories of their individual lives and those of their communities.
 100% of the proceeds from their photo sales will directly fund lifeline supplies for the IDP camps where they reside based upon their most pressing needs at the time of completion of the project.